lurkny/LinearAlg/README.md

 On Linux-based systems, install the GCC C++ compiler, which is available as a pre-built package.
 The package name might be `g++` or `gcc-c++` depending on your system.

-On macOS systems, a C++ compiler can be obtained by first installing Xcode (version 8 or later) and then running the following command in a terminal window:
+On macOS systems, a C++ compiler can be obtained by first installing Xcode (at least version 8) and then running the following command in a terminal window:

     xcode-select --install